waveWhirlVfx/waveWhirlVfx/README.md

 👋 Hi, I’m Anshul Vashist
-👀 I’m interested in creating stunning visual effects using Houdini software.
+👀 I’m interested in creating stunning visual effects.
 🌱 I’m currently learning advanced techniques in Houdini VEX scripting and Python for pipeline Development.
 💞️ I’m looking to collaborate on exciting VFX projects that push the boundaries of creativity.
 📫 How to reach me: vashistanshul.7@gmail.com, https://www.youtube.com/@waveWhirlVfx , https://www.linkedin.com/in/av-0001/